Castles in Kent

 This lovely Elizabethan castle stands beside the River Medway.
 It was built in 1559 as a gunfort to defend the Medway and the Royal Dockyards at Chatham.
 In that effort the castle proved ineffective, allowing the Dutch to sail unimpeded to Chatham and destroy much of the fleet.
 The story of the Dutch raid is told in exhibits and artefacts on display inside the castle.

-Coastal artillery fort built by Henry VIII.
+Not a castle in the traditional sense, Walmer is a coastal artillery fort built by Henry VIII to counter the threat of a French invasion.
 Over time Walmer evolved from its original purpose to become a comfortable country residence.
 It was inhabited by the Duke of Wellington in his role as Lord Warden of the Cinque Ports, and it was here that the victor of Waterloo died in 1852.
 There are displays on Wellington and the role of the Lord Warden.

 Partly-derelict castle with 12th century roots.
 The ruined Rosamund's Tower in the north wall is reputed by be a trysting place for King Henry II and his mistress, Rosamund de Clifford (Fair Rosamund).
 Westenhanger was later expanded by Henry VIII.